 Experience the thrill of driving every month with evo magazine, devoted exclusively to the greatest performance cars in the world.
 If you're passionate about performance cars then evo is your ultimate monthly read.

 The Audi TT Coupe is now into its third-generation and, to drive, it’s the best yet.
 Although built on the VW Group’s ubiquitous MQB platform, it retains the Audi Space Frame aluminium and steel hybrid construction of the previous models and, as you would expect, is lighter, more efficient and faster than before.
-But, as ever, the TT’s appeal is as much about style as driving dynamics and while the design update is perhaps a shade conservative (on the outside, at least), it still looks like nothing else, and its cabin is close to a work of art.
-Sheer desirability is something the new TT has in spades.

 We had the opportunity to drive the TTS at the Ascari circuit.
 Completely un-prompted, the Audi test driver that was on hand suggested that we put the TTS into Auto rather than Dynamic mode.
 We showed her what we’d done with the dampers in the Individual settings and this got an even bigger thumbs-up.
 Clearly we’re not the only ones that think the car is better when not completely tied down.